pbfrandsen/pws672_labs/lab5_psmc.md

 ### 3. Copy your `PSMC` to the lab directory and run `pcmc_plot.pl` on your other samples.
 * Now copy your `.psmc` file (clearly named with your sample number) to `~/groups/fslg_pws670/nobackup/archive/pws672_w2026/5_psmc`.
 Once everyone has copied their files over, re-run the plot incoporating all of the different lines.
 If your plot looks weird, think about adjusting the axis with the `-Y` parameter.
 Often if there is noise, you will have a large increase in Ne, which is just due to noise (or due to misspecification of parameters).

-See appendix II in the [psmc documentation](https://github.com/lh3/psmc) for more information.
+See appendix II in the [psmc documentation](https://github.com/lh3/psmc), which shows how to run the plot on multiple samples at once.

 ### Key takeaways for the lab write-up